 The elderly are particularly vulnerable to strains, sprains, and fractures because of falls in icy conditions.
-Emergency rooms in locations with a large population of elderly residents say that they are at their breaking point finding resources to deal with winter related injuries.
+Emergency rooms in locations with a large population of elderly residents say that they are at their breaking point.
+Many are struggling to find resources to deal with winter related injuries.

 Falls leading to broken bones in winter takes a financial toll as well.
 The CDC predicts that by 2020, the cost of treating injuries related to falls will reach $67.7 billion.